arangodb/docs/3.5/data-modeling-views-view-methods.md

 `view.drop()`

-Drops a *view* and all its data.
+Drops a View and all its data.

 **Examples**

-Drop a view:
+Drop a View:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline viewDrop